microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

 <a name="Exercise2"></a>
 ## Exercise 2: Upload tagged images ##

-In this exercise, you will add images of famous paintings by Picasso, Pollock, and Rembrandt to the Artworks project, and then tag the images so the Custom Vision Service can learn to differentiate one artist from another.
+In this exercise, you will add images of famous paintings by Picasso, Pollock, and Rembrandt to the Artworks project, and tag the images so the Custom Vision Service can learn to differentiate one artist from another.

-1. Click **Add images** to add an image to the project.
+1. Click **Add images** to add images to the project.

 	![Adding images to the Artworks project](Images/portal-click-add-images.png)